GastonZalba/ol-wfst/README.md

     layers: [
         {
             name: 'myPointsLayer', // Name of the layer on the GeoServer
-            label: 'Photos' // Label to be shown in the controller },
+            label: 'Photos' // Optional Label to be displayed in the controller },
         {
             name: 'myMultiGeometryLayer',